 About Langtang Gosainkunda Trek

 The Langtang Gosainkunda Trek is a 16-day journey to the holy lake of Gosaikunda and the beautiful Langtang Valley with a bit of the Helambu region at the end.
-The trek is classified as moderate in terms of difficulty as the highest point is around 4984 meters only.
+The trek is moderate as the highest point is around 4984 meters.
 The trek offers amazing nature and cultural experiences to its visitors.
 As a result, it has become one of the most popular treks in Nepal for both domestic and international tourists.

-Most of the Langtang Gosainkunda Trek lies within the boundary of Langtang National Park which is the first Himalayan national park of Nepal and is renowned for its rich wildlife, vegetation, spectacular mountain sceneries, and natural landscapes.
+The Langtang Gosainkunda Trek lies within the boundary of Langtang National Park, the first Himalayan national park of Nepal known for its rich wildlife, vegetation, spectacular mountain sceneries, and natural landscapes.
 It is home to various species of endangered animals like Red Panda, Himalayan Black Bear, Snow Leopard, Wild Dog, and Ghoral.
-The trail passes through the dense forest of Rhododendrons, Oaks and Junipers, quiet streams and rivulets, alpine lakes, and beautiful pasture valleys.
+The trail passes through the dense forest of Rhododendrons, Oaks, and Junipers, quiet streams and rivulets, alpine lakes, and beautiful pasture valleys.
 If you are lucky enough, you might get a chance to see Red Pandas playing around the trees.
 During the trek, the panoramic view of various peaks, especially of the Langtang range is simply amazing.
 Kyanjin Ri, Tserko Ri, Gosainkunda Lake, and Laurebina Pass are some ideal spots to take a moment and gaze upon the mighty Himalayan peaks.

-Our 16-day Langtang Gosainkunda Trek Itinerary starts from Syabrubesi which is just 122 km north from Kathmandu, and it ends at Sundarijal.
-If you would like to customize the itinerary according to your desire, physical fitness level, time frame, etc. please feel free to message us.
+Our 16-day Langtang Gosainkunda Trek Itinerary starts from Syabrubesi 122 km north of Kathmandu and ends at Sundarijal.
+If you would like to customize the itinerary according to your desire, physical fitness level, and time frame, please feel free to message us.
 Our experts will help you craft a perfect itinerary that ensures a top-notch experience with safety.